Early Help Services included in the EHA

 Children’s Social Care aims to work with parents, carers and young people in a partnership based on respect, equality and fairness, and to offer advice and support before a situation reaches crisis point.
 We also work in partnership with, and may refer to, other services and community groups, including education, health, housing, benefits agencies and the police.

-The Education Safeguarding Service (ESS) is a new service which was launched in September 2019.
+The Education Engagement Service was launched in September 2019.
 It is an amalgamation of the Education Welfare Service and the two Education Safeguarding Advisors.

 The Family Intervention Service (FIS) is a specialist county-wide service developed through the joining of established Team 8 and getset level 3 services.